Garlic-Team/gcommands/guide/guide/additional/fromv5tov6.md

 ### Command
 Added the ability to reload a command without restarting the bot using `<Command>.reload(), client.gcommands.get("name").reload()`.
 The option to use the `usage` parameter in commands has been added.
 You can detect if there is a channel thread, using `channelThreadOnly`.
+Legal commands support the optional arguments.

 ::: warning
 `channelThreadOnly` only works with djs v13.